 A large number of Brahmin families and Brahmin Priests migrated to this village after a royal marriage of the children of two kings.
 One of the kings belonged to the present Andhra Pradesh while the other from Tamil Nadu.
 After the marriage, a lot of Brahmins settled alongside the Godavari river and influenced the culture of villages that were located around the river and one of them was Peruru village.
 These Tamil Brahmins are today known as Dravida Brahmins or Dravidulu.

-The mud roads, ancient temples, and the simple-living will leave you amazed because the common perception is that life is just impossible without modern-day gadgets but here it’s not just possible but it's beautiful as well.
+The mud roads, ancient temples, and simple living will leave you amazed because the common perception is that life is just impossible without modern-day gadgets but here it’s not just possible but it's beautiful as well.
 Not just that, this village will, undeniably, make you fall in love with its simplicity and serenity.

-By Air.
-The nearest big city to the village is Rajahmundry which has an airport in Madhurapudi.
+The nearest city to the village is Rajahmundry which has an airport in Madhurapudi called Rajahmundry airport.
 It is well-connected to Hyderabad, Bengaluru, Chennai, and Madurai.
 The airport receives direct and connecting flights from all the metropolitan cities of India, hence booking flights will not be problematic.

-By Road.
 There are well-established roadways heading towards the Peruru Heritage village.
 One may opt for inter-state tourist buses to reach this village or may plan a really long drive to the village.
 Driving enthusiasts who are planning to cover this distance by car or road might find this shared piece of information useful.
 By road, one has to cover approx. 2,000km, 1,000km, 1,700km, and 210km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Mentioned below is the estimate of distance in kilometers along with the best route to take that you may consider if arriving from nearby cities.

-By Rail.
 Kadiridevarapalli train station is the nearest railway station to the Peruru village.
-After deboarding, the train one may take any local transport such as a taxi or a bus to reach the village which is approximately 30km from the station.
+After deboarding the train, you may take any local transport such as a taxi or a bus to reach the village which is approximately 30km from the station.
 Kadiridevarapalli-Tirupati passenger is a popular train in which one may reserve a seat to reach the village from cities like Vellore and Ballari.